Equality & Diversity Policy

 HEARTHSTONE Ways primary mission is to support rural and isolated communities within the South West.
 Offering opportunities for rural communities to access professional contemporary arts and culture through social engagement projects.

-Our workshops and projects employ professional, local and national artists to give socially disadvantaged people of all ages the opportunity to experience creative, educational, culturally enriching resource and learning experiences within their own communities
+Our workshops and projects employ professional, local and national artists to give socially disadvantaged people of all ages the opportunity to experience creative, educational, culturally enriching resources and learning experiences within their own communities

 Artistically, our mission is to actively seek out, mentor, nurture, and bring art and creativity to areas that are not usually serviced by the arts.